Complete Guide: Installing Manjaro with Secure Boot Enabled

 useradd -mUG lp,network,power,sys,wheel $USERNAME

-Allow members of wheel group to perform administrative tasks
+Allow members of the wheel group to perform administrative tasks

 Run visudo